zana-a/IMAT2207/Specification/README.md

 This system is run by Zana who will be creating the following functionality:

-1. Front-end User Log-in
+1. Front-end User Log-in.
+This includes validation.
-2. Front-end User Sign-up
+2. Front-end User Sign-up.
+This includes validation.
-3. Backend User addition, deletion, filtration and modification, listing, validation.
+3. Backend User addition, deletion, filtration and modification, listing and validation.
-4. Front-end user sign up and login validation and authentication.
+4. Front-end user sign up and login
+5. Front-end user information update.

 ### User Schema